-For several years the claimant has been assigned to the GS-809-12 position [PD number], which the agency designated as exempt (i.e., not covered) from the overtime pay provisions of the FLSA.
-He has been with BPA for 18 years, has a Bachelor of Arts degree, is a graduate of the agency's formal construction inspection training program, and has many years of practical experience in high-voltage electrical construction and structural iron work.
-He has attended extensive BPA sponsored training in electrical construction including courses on electrical grounding, high-voltage electrical safety, crane and rigging management, aerial and boom operation, erosion control, hazardous materials and asbestos awareness, aerial rescue, power line sagging, fiber optics, implosive fittings, cyber security, grounding, soil compaction, use of concrete and asphalt, setting of tower footings, transmission line design, use of wood poles, Government construction contracting, building codes, construction safety requirements, etc.
+For several years the claimant has been assigned to the GS-809-12 position PD [number], which the agency designated as exempt (i.e., not covered) from the overtime pay provisions of the FLSA.
+He has been with BPA for 12 years, working as a lineman during his first 5 years, and the past 7 as a construction control representative.
+Prior to BPA he worked for many years as a journey level lineman in private industry, and has approximately 35 years of total work experience in high-voltage electrical construction and power line maintenance.
+He has attended extensive BPA sponsored training in electrical construction including courses on electrical grounding, audiometric testing, rigging, hazardous materials and asbestos awareness, stringing equipment and power line sagging, fiber optics, implosive fittings, transmission line design, cyber security, Government construction contracting, building codes, construction safety requirements, etc.